 PASSPorT Extension for Diverted Calls

-The IETF is specifying the PASSporT "div" extension in [draft-ietf-stir-divert].
+The IETF is specifying the PASSporT "div" extension in [draft-ietf-stir-passport-divert].
 This extension can be utilized within the SHAKEN framework [ATIS-1000074] for TN Signing to provide end-to-end SHAKEN authentication for calls that are retargeted by features such as call-forwarding.

 Handling of retargeted NS/EP NGN-PS calls (e.g., forwarded calls) as part of “div” procedures is for further study.
-This includes retargeted NS/EP NGN-PS calls when there only TN PASSporT according to [ATIS-1000074] and when there is both TN PASSPoT and RPH PASSPorT according to the present document.
+This includes retargeted NS/EP NGN-PS calls that contain only a TN PASSporT according to [ATIS-1000074] and calls that contain both TN PASSPoT and RPH PASSPorT according to the present document.

 Call Validation Treatment and Display